danig89/School_District_Analysis/README.md

 <br>
 ![Column Headers](Resources/column_headers.png)
 ![Thomas High After](Resources/thomas_high_after.png)
-- With removal of 9th grades scores, the passing math percentage for the Thomas High School decreased from 93.2% to 66.9%.
+- With removal of ninth grades scores, the passing math percentage for the Thomas High School decreased from 93.2% to 66.9%.
-- Average reading scores were not affected, remaining at 83.8% after removing 9th grade test scores.
+- Average reading scores were not affected, remaining at 83.8% after removing ninth grade test scores.
 - For Thomas High School, the overall passing percentage decreased from 90.9% to 65%.
 - The total school budget was not affected, at $1,043,130.